rodneyknaap/ZX81-CPLD-V1/README.md

 ---------------------------------------------

-My purpose is sharing my work openly with everyone who is interested, however I don't have time for doing interactive support for other builders who also like to repeat this work.

 I will share as much relevant and useful information as I am able to here in the project page.
 It is advised to build this project only if you are confident of your own skills and debugging ability to be able to achieve this independently.